sbernasek/flyqma/docs/_sources/filestructure.rst.txt

 Experiments
 -----------

-Microscopy data should be arranged into a collection of **STACK** directories that reside within an **EXPERIMENT** directory unique to a particular set of experimental conditions.
+Microscopy data should be arranged into a collection of **STACK** directories that reside within an **EXPERIMENT** directory unique to a particular set of experimental conditions:

 .. code-block:: bash